OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/my_first_course/my_first_course.md

 	It is possible to be guided through the creation of the course by a course wizard.
 In this manual, however, the procedure is presented in individual steps for better understanding.

-(Call the wizard in the lower right corner).
+(Call the wizard in the lower right corner.)

 ![course_create_wizard_v2_en.png](assets/course_create_wizard_v2_en.png){ class="shadow lightbox" }